 Visit Atchafalaya.org for more information about this site.

 This site’s geology/geomorphology: Holocene crevasse splay deposits of the Atchafalaya River.

 Erected by State of Louisiana and National Park Service.

 Location.
-30° 16.803′ N, 91° 41.156′ W. Marker is in Butte La Rose, Louisiana, in Saint Martin Parish.
+30° 16.803′ N, 91° 41.156′ W. Marker is in Butte La Rose, Louisiana, in St. Martin Parish.
 Marker is on Herman Dupis Road near Atchafalaya River Parkway (State Highway 3177), on the right.
+At the boat launch terminus of Herman Dupis Road.
 Touch for map.
-At the boat launch terminus of Herman Dupis Road.
 Marker is at or near this postal address: 1715 Herman Dupuis Road, Breaux Bridge LA 70517, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Louisiana Airborne Memorial Bridge (approx. 4.8 miles away); a different marker also named Atchafalaya River (approx. 4.8 miles away); Atchafalaya Floodway (approx. 6½ miles away); a different marker also named Atchafalaya Floodway (approx. 8.9 miles away); Louis Hebert
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Louisiana Airborne Memorial Bridge (approx. 4.8 miles away); a different marker also named Atchafalaya River (approx.

 Credits.
 This page was last revised on February 19, 2018.
 It was originally submitted on February 19, 2018, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 130 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on February 19, 2018.